ThomBian/dataiku-census/README.md

 - After loading it displays the values and some extra informations if applicable.

 ## Server tests :
+- make sure to add us-census.db in the dbs directory.
+Tests need this database file to run.
 - some server tests have been written under the /test/test-server.js
 - At the root of the project, type "npm test" to launch them.